 A Worcester and Main South native, Grace is a proud alumni of Jacob Hiatt Magnet School, Sullivan Middle, and South High, and later on in life, Columbia University and Clark University.
 Grace first fell in love with food justice and the REC as a Mass Promise Fellow AmeriCorps member serving with the YouthGROW program, joining our staff team after two years of AmeriCorps service as our YouthGROW Coordinator.
 She currently serves as our Director of Programs and represents the REC community as a co-chair of the Central MA Youth Jobs Coalition, Steering Committee member of the Coalition for a Healthy Greater Worcester and Worcester Food Policy Council, board member of Central MA Grown, and member of the Mayor's Food Security Task Force.
 When she's not at the REC, she enjoys trying new restaurants and making art with her kids.

 Katie graduated from Holy Cross in 2021 with a degree in sociology and gender studies.
 During her first week of college, Katie volunteered at the YouthGROW Farm and has been involved with the REC ever since as a YouthGROW Youth Mentor, Earth Day Coordinator, and Farmers Market Manager.
 Working with each of the REC's programs has strengthened Katie's passion for food justice, youth work, and urban farming.
 Now, as the Development Associate, Katie looks forward to spreading the REC's mission and supporting each program to increase their reach and impact in the Worcester community.
-Outside of work, Katie enjoys being outdoors with friends, listening to music, and sewing.
+Outside of work, Katie enjoys being outdoors with friends, playing soccer, listening to music, and sewing.

 Steven Murphy has lived in Worcester since 2013 and first became acquainted with the REC as a community gardener while living in the Main South neighborhood.
 Steven is the REC’s Administrative Director, and has served on the Earn-A-Bike Worcester board and the CMRPC Brownfields Advisory Committee.
 Steven holds a masters in community development and planning from Clark University.
 When he's not at the REC, Steven enjoys cycling and spending time with his spouse and two children.